springcard/scard_on_mcu/README.md

 # SCARD_On_MCU

+***THIS PROJECT IS DEPRECATED***

+This project is no longer active or maintained.

+If you're interested in this PC/SC / CCID over Serial, please check out our new and improved project at [https://github.com/springcard/springcard-ccid-serial].

 ## Introduction

 PC/SC is the de-facto standard to make an application running on a high-end computer (say, a PC) interact with a smart card (SC).